SanderSade/CopyLarger/README.md

 # CopyLarger

-Copy utility that overwrites existing smaller files with larger files, and non-existing files same as a normal copy
+Copy utility that overwrites existing smaller files with larger files, and copies the non-existing files same as a normal copy

 Use: `CopyLarger "source folder" "target folder"`